eugenia1984/english/glossary.md

 - **serious**: means showing deep thought, not joking, or focusing intensely on something important.
 For example, ``He is serious about learning English``.
 This shows he is very focused and committed to learning English, not doing it just for fun.

+- **ssetback**: is something that delays or prevents progress.
+Slow or inefficient computers might make tasks take longer, reducing efficiency.
+For example: `The project faced a setback due to a critical bug`. -> The project was delayed or had problems because of a serious software issue.

 - **set for**: **set**means that something is arranged, planned, or scheduled for a specific time or purpose.
 The preposition **for** is used to indicate the time or purpose of the planned event.
 For example: `The meeting is set for 3 PM tomorrow.` -> This means the meeting is scheduled to take place at that time.

 - **set up right**: means to configure something correctly so that it works as expected.
 If something isn't set up right, it might not function properly.
 For example: